nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. The user executes the command `addRole 1 n/Data Analyst s/applying r/31-07-2022 23:59` to add a new role into the 1<sup>st</sup> company.
 2. Then the `AddRoleCommandParser#parse()` parses and creates a `Role` object with fields to be added such as the roleName `Data Analyst` before creating an instance of `AddRoleCommand` with it.
 3. The `AddRoleCommandParser` returns the `AddRoleCommand` to the `LogicManager`. `LogicManager` invokes `AddRoleCommand#execute()` which validates if role is present according to the company and role indexes, if so add the new role into the company's `RoleManager`.
-4. The `LogicManager` then returns the `CommandResult` to `MainWindow` in order to be display to the user if the command have succeeded.
+4. The `LogicManager` then returns the `CommandResult` to `MainWindow` in order to display changes to the user.

 The following sequence diagram shows how the `addRole` command operation works with the valid user input `addRole 1 n/Data Analyst s/applying r/31-07-2022 23:59`: